Sun Corporation: Video games

-Sun Corporation of America eventually resurfaced with a scant number of video games for the PlayStation and the Game Boy Color, such as Monster Seed.
-From 1994 to 1998, Sunsoft attempted the fighting game craze by releasing four fighting games: Sugoi Hebereke for the Super Famicom (1994), Galaxy Fight: Universal Warriors for the Neo Geo (1995), Waku Waku 7 for the Neo Geo (1996), and Astra Superstars for Sega ST-V-based arcades (1998).
-Prior to its re-emergence in the USA, the last games released and published by Sunsoft stateside were Blaster Master: Enemy Below and Power Quest.
-Citing several factors, like yet-another "next generation" console transition, and high overhead production costs, Sunsoft closed its offices in America and Europe, and initiated a re-organization.
+Sun Corporation of America resurfaced with rereleases of old Game Boy titles and new video games for the PlayStation and the Game Boy Color.
+Citing several factors, like yet-another "next generation" console transition, and high overhead production costs, Sunsoft eventually closed its offices in America and Europe, and initiated a re-organization.
 Sunsoft has continued to operate out of its corporate headquarters in Japan, developing and publishing role-playing video games, pachinko games and mahjong games, and mobile platform titles in partnership with other companies such as NTT DoCoMo and Yahoo!.

 On September 14, 2006, Nintendo announced that Sunsoft was a partner on the Wii's Virtual Console.
 Although this relationship with Nintendo took more than three years to release any games, on December 4, 2009, Sunsoft announced that it was partnering with GaijinWorks to bring Blaster Master to Virtual Console that month for 500 Wii Points.
 Also as of December 10, 2009, the company has also acquired Telenet Japan's entire game library.
 On February 6, 2010, Sunsoft announced the release of Blaster Master: Overdrive for WiiWare, 2 days prior to its release.
 Afterwards, Sunsoft also released Aero the Acro-Bat, Aero the Acro-Bat 2, and Ufouria: The Saga on Virtual Console.

-On December 24, 2021, Sunsoft tweeted to its fans asking for suggestions to remake their old games.
+On December 24, 2021, Sunsoft tweeted to its fans asking for suggestions to remake their old games, after a period of relative inactivity in the gaming space.
+They have since released games based on past IPs as well as licensed some to external developers to revive the brand.

+In March 2024, Sunsoft released Ufouria: The Saga 2 on all 9th generation consoles (Microsoft Windows, PlayStation 5, Xbox Series X/S, and Nintendo Switch).

+On September 5, 2024, a sequel of the 1992's Gimmick!, Gimmick!
+2 was developed by Bitwave Games was released on 8th and 9th gen consoles (Microsoft Windows, PlayStation 4, Xbox One, PlayStation 5, Xbox Series X/S, and Nintendo Switch).
+That same September, Sunsoft released a selection of retro titles under the collection SUNSOFT is Back!.